This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Let the seeds cool down for about 15 minutes.
-Next, add the drained soaked cashews and water to the blender.
-Blend on high speed for about 1 minute.
+• Blend until smooth.
+Next, drain the soaked cashews and add them to the blender.
+Pour in the water and blend on high speed for about 1 minute.

-• Transfer the cashew sesame milk to a medium saucepan.
+• Let simmer.
+If you haven’t already, transfer the sesame milk to a medium saucepan.
 Add the maple syrup (or white sugar) and salt.
-Bring to a simmer over medium heat and simmer for about 10 minutes, whisking regularly.
-The milk should turn from a light grey color to a deep dark.
+Bring to a simmer over medium heat and let simmer for about 10 minutes, whisking regularly.
+The milk should turn from a light grey to a deep dark color.

 Notes